BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 This guidance requires federal departments and agencies to adopt a Zero Trust Architecture (ZTA) and implement phishing-resistant authentication methods.
 NIST Special Publication 800-207 defines the five pillars of ZTA, highlighting the Identity Pillar as its core foundation.
 This framework emphasizes the importance of shifting the focus from managing credentials to managing identities across agencies and departments.

 This update to the ILM Playbook will address important drivers of change that impact agency ILM strategies, policies, and capabilities.
-+ new derived PIV (DPIV) and Federated PIV requirements and terminology
+- New derived PIV (DPIV) and Federated PIV requirements and terminology
-+ current best practices in deploying phishing resistant authentication for Pre-PIV and No-PIV use cases
+- Current best practices in deploying phishing resistant authentication for Pre-PIV and No-PIV use cases
-+ shift from Continuous Diagnostics and Mitigation (CDM) dashboard reporting capabilities to agency CDM ICAM tools
+- Shift from Continuous Diagnostics and Mitigation (CDM) dashboard reporting capabilities to agency CDM ICAM tools
-+ normative and informative guidance for hybrid cloud identity solutions and ICAM best practices
+- Normative and informative guidance for hybrid cloud identity solutions and ICAM best practices
-+ focus on agency user journeys to reduce waste, improve user experiences, and improve workforce accountability
+- Focus on agency user journeys to reduce waste, improve user experiences, and improve workforce accountability

 This version of the ILM Playbook expands on the Joiner-Mover-Leaver framework by providing detailed guidance on how agencies can implement an effective identity lifecycle approach.
 It outlines practical strategies and mechanisms for leveraging the tools commonly found in enterprise identity management systems (IdMS), including ICAM tools provided through the CDM program.

-The updates to the ILMplaybook defines ILM as stages of an identity from creation to retirement from a ZTA perspective and how the ILM is driven by ZTA principles described as the Identity Governance Administration, of Creator, Provisioning, Deactivation process.
+The updates to the ILM Playbook defines ILM as stages of an identity from creation to retirement from a ZTA perspective and how the ILM is driven by ZTA principles described as the Identity Governance Administration, of Creator, Provisioning, Deactivation process.

 Importantly the updates in this document also include the alternatives to PIV with NIST approved non-PIV phishing resistant credentials such as Fast Identity Online (FIDO) and capturing additional information in the MUR.